MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 1. Repeat this process with:

       * **COM** and **CN**: "c0d2a505-13b8-4ae0-aa9e-cddd5eab0b12".
-      * **GCC**, **GCCHIGH** and **DOD**: “ce76e270-35f5-4bea-94ff-eab975103dc6".
+      * **GCC**, **GCCHIGH**, and **DOD**: “ce76e270-35f5-4bea-94ff-eab975103dc6".

 ### Tenant admin consent

 This consent process takes place outside of Power BI.
 The tenant admin has the authority to determine whether or not users are allowed to consent for themselves.
-It is important to note that only the tenant admin can grant consent on behalf of the entire organization.
+It's important to note that only the tenant admin can grant consent on behalf of the entire organization.
 Furthermore, the decision to revoke or delete the consent lies solely with the Microsoft Entra ID admin.

 If the ISV application is running on a different tenant than the visual consumer's tenant, the consent should be granted for the ISV's application either in [advance](#preconsent), or [interactively](#interactive-consent):